 Every product we ever interact with has been designed by someone; the phone in your pocket, the clothes on your back, the car in your driveway.

 Learn how to prioritize by making it a simple process, to build products that stand out.
 Learn more about how to source insight, choose the right prioritization framework and much more.

 And while product design is often viewed as a fairly recent industrial development, its history can be traced back to four key historical periods:

 Beginning in 1750 and ending in 1850, the Industrial Revolution is when the first mass-produced and automated products started to hit the market.
 These products (such as tools for weaving and pottery) marked a move away from hand-crafted and individually-produced goods.

 Starting in 1850 and finishing in the early 1900s, the Great Reform was a period of artistic revival within the industrial sphere.
-During this time, the first modern designs for products (such as furniture) met the first pieces of modern technology (the lightbulb and the microphone).
+During this time, the first modern product design (such as furniture) met the first pieces of modern technology (the lightbulb and the microphone).